pug-bootstrap/jadebootstrap-seed/README.md

 ## Features

   * Bootstrap set as the default UI framework
-  * JADE set as the default Template engine
+  * Pug set as the default Template engine
   * Focus on high performance
-  * Super-speed development using JADE mixins
+  * Super-speed development using Pug mixins